Parking Rules and Regulations

 Lost Stolen & Damaged Permits

-Immediately report lost, stolen, or damaged permits to the parking department.
-Vehicles displaying a permit reported lost or stolen will be impounded.
+Promptly report lost, stolen, or damaged permits to the parking department.
+Vehicles displaying a permit that is reported lost or stolen will be impounded.
 The owner of the permit is responsible for citations issued to the permit up to the date of reporting.
 Immediately return any permit reported lost or stolen that has been found.

 Permits that are dirty can be washed with a small amount of mild soap and water.
 After drying they should become sticky again.